 1. Change in the Flow

-If abortion was through a surgical process, the first time you get your periods, the flow may be lighter.
-Further, it may last only for a few days, unlike your normal period.
-But in case you experience heavy bleeding which continues unusually for days together, contact your doctor.
-Nevertheless, if abortion was through medical means, you may experience heavy periods.
+If you have gotten an abortion through a surgical process, your first period may have a ligher flow.
+It also may last only for a few days, unlike your normal period.
+But in case you experience heavy bleeding that continues unusually for days together, contact your doctor.
+If your abortion was done through medical means, you may experience a heavy period.

 2. Some New Symptoms

-You may find that the periods after the abortion are unlike your regular periods.
-You may now experience painful cramping, large blood clots or some pregnancy symptoms like a lower backache, swollen breasts, fatigue.
+You may find that your periods after the abortion are unlike your regular periods.
+You may now experience painful cramping, large blood clots or some pregnancy symptoms like a lower backache, swollen breasts, and fatigue.
 These changes are likely to last for a few menstruation cycles.

-After an abortion, you are likely to experience irregularities while menstruating.
-For example, you may notice light bleeding 2 weeks after period.
-The abnormalities can happen due to the presence of pregnancy hormones in your body.
+After an abortion, you will most likely experience irregularities while menstruating.
+For example, you may notice light bleeding 2 weeks after your period.
+The abnormalities can occur due to the presence of pregnancy hormones in the body.

-The sudden termination of the pregnancy can confuse your body.
-The body may take some time to get rid of the pregnancy hormones and come back to its regular cycle.
-The presence of pregnancy hormones in the body can bring about certain changes or delays in the menstruation cycle or cause irregular period after abortion.
+The sudden termination of the pregnancy can confuse your body, and it may take some time to get rid of the pregnancy hormones and come back to its regular cycle.
+The presence of pregnancy hormones in the body can bring about certain changes or delays in the menstruation cycle or cause irregular periods after abortion.

-During the first period after abortion,, heavy bleeding may occur accompanied by blood clots and cramping.
-It is body’s way of ejecting all the remaining tissues and products of pregnancy.
+During the first period after your abortion, heavy or light bleeding may occur depending on the type of abortion you have had, accompanied by blood clots and cramping.
+It is the body’s way of ejecting all the remaining tissues and products of pregnancy.
 You may experience this for the next few menstruation cycles.

 Medication for Menstrual Cramping

 Your doctor may suggest over-the-counter pain relievers like ibuprofen, acetaminophen or naproxen for mild menstrual cramping.
-Taking these medicines as soon as cramping or bleeding starts may prove useful.
-Putting a hot bottle wrapped in a towel or a heating pad under the lower back or stomach may bring relief from the pain.
-You can also try propping up your feet or consider taking birth control pills but only after consulting the doctor.
+Taking these medicines as soon as cramping or bleeding starts may prove to be useful.
+Putting a hot bottle wrapped in a towel or a heating pad on your lower back or stomach may bring relief from the pain.
+You can also try propping up your feet or consider taking birth control pills, but do so only after consulting the doctor.

-Abortion can take a toll on a woman both physically and mentally.
-Therefore, it is vital to take care of one’s health after an abortion for timely and complete recovery.
+Abortion can take a toll on a woman, both physically and mentally.
+Therefore, it is vital to take care of one’s health after an abortion for complete recovery.
 Some helpful tips are listed below:

-- Take adequate rest and eat a healthy diet
+- Take adequate rest and maintain a healthy diet.

-- Engage the emotional support of family and friends to help you deal with the situation
+- Turn to your family and friends for emotional support o to deal with the situation.

-It is advisable to contact your doctor if you happen to experience excessive bleeding soaking up to two pads or more in an hour or large blood clots along with painful cramping.
-In case women pass tissues with painful cramping, experience foul-smelling vaginal discharge or run high temperatures they require medical intervention.
-Some women may experience late periods after abortion.
-However, if there are no sign of periods post-abortion, then it may be a cause for concern.
-Also, recovery bleeding post-abortion up to 8 weeks or more will need medical attention.
-It can also happenmenstrual that some women may get their first period but skip their second period after abortion.
-In that case, one may like to get a pregnancy test done or consult a doctor.
+It is advisable to contact your doctor if you happen to experience excessive bleeding – soaking up to two pads or more in an hour – or large blood clots along with painful cramping.
+In case you pass tissues with painful cramping, experience foul-smelling vaginal discharge or run high temperatures, you might require medical intervention.
+Some women may experience late periods after having an abortion.
+However, if there is no sign of periods post abortion, it may be a cause for concern.
+Also, recovery bleeding post yourabortion that goes up to 8 weeks or more will need medical attention.
+It can also happen that some women may get their first period but skip their second period after the abortion.
+In that case, they may want to get a pregnancy test done or consult a doctor.